hyosung11/Launch-School/Courses/journal.md

 14:16 I'm almost done with the "OO Basics: Classes" exercises.

 14:24 I finished the "OO Basics: Classes" exercises in one shot today.

+14:40 Reviewed some Anki cards and now going to take a break and perhaps go outside for a little bit.